MNandor/hugo-website/content/cheatsheets/linux/git.md

 Mark a commit as last but don't change files or staging area||git reset --soft Undo the action of "git commit"||git reset --soft HEAD~1|
 &nbsp;|
-Delete a file from disk and staging area||git rm filename Delete a file staging area but not disk||git rm --cached filename &nbsp;|
+&nbsp;|
 Stage file that's in .gitignore||git add -f filename